-UW-Madison respects the legitimate privacy interests of UW-Madison Google Apps users within appropriate limits for educational, ethical and legal reasons, subject to the following:
+UW-Madison respects the legitimate privacy interests of UW-Madison Google Workspace users within appropriate limits for educational, ethical and legal reasons, subject to the following:

-- UW-Madison administrators will monitor UW-Madison Google Apps for system management and security purposes.
+- UW-Madison administrators will monitor UW-Madison Google Workspace for system management and security purposes.

-- Any document you save or publish in UW-Madison Google Apps may be subject to privacy laws, such as FERPA and HIPAA.
+- Any document you save or publish in UW-Madison Google Workspace may be subject to privacy laws, such as FERPA and HIPAA.